-- On the ribbon, select the Home tab, and then from the dropdown list in the Spreadsheet Display group, select the layout you want to use for the estimate. - In classic view, click , and then select the layout from the Spreadsheet Layouts window.
+On the ribbon, select the Home tab, and then from the dropdown list in the Spreadsheet Display group, select the layout you want to use for the estimate.

 Changing Item Prices and Quantities

 As you work on an estimate, you can change prices and quantities to reflect the latest information.
 For example, you can enter quotes for materials.